earthgecko/skyline/docs/_build/html/_sources/overview.rst.txt

 parameters, zero knowledge, no tuning, FAST method that is accurate.

 It sounds perfect and it pretty much is.

-Given the fact that they work **so well**!!!
-Why would you want to try and use anything else for time series similiarity search?
-That problem has been solved with Matrix Profile and MASS, you do not need AI or some massive time series foundation model.

 This all results in having a 6th generation anomaly detection and not anomalous detection system, that is years ahead of anything else in this space.